Venue (magazine): Weekly edition

 In 2001, Venue magazine started to publish weekly, and, trading as Venue Publishing, the company diversified further in the years after this.
-It produced a successful controlled-circulation lifestyle monthly, Folio (whose closure was announced in March 2013, with the April 2013 edition being its last published issue, following its latterly merging with Venue for a few combined issues), as well as several annual guides including Eating Out West, Drinking Out West, Days Out West, a Student Guide for Bristol and Bath and a Festival Guide.
+It produced a successful controlled-circulation lifestyle monthly, Folio (whose closure was announced in March 2013, with the April 2013 edition being its last published issue, following its latterly merging with Venue for a few combined issues), as well as several annual guides including Eating Out West, Drinking Out West, Days Out West, Venue Club Guide, a Student Guide for Bristol and Bath and a Festival Guide.
 Venue Publishing also undertook contract publishing, particularly for large local events such as the Bristol International Balloon Fiesta and the Bristol Harbour Festival.
 In 2005, Venue Publishing established an in-house design agency, Bang, offering design services to external clients.

 The magazine was briefly associated with some other provincial listings magazines in the 1980s, like Manchester's City Life, Southampton's Due South magazine and The List, which covers Edinburgh and Glasgow.
 Only the last is still publishing.

 The Weekend 'Powered by Venue'

 The Bristol Evening Post ceased its Saturday edition in April 2012.
 On 25 May 2012, The Post, as it was then titled, launched a new 64-page lifestyle magazine, The Weekend (subsequently shortened to Weekend), a supplement with its Friday edition.
 This carried many listings, reviews and entertainment articles derived from the Venue website and was justifiably straplined "powered by Venue".
 From issue 43 of The Weekend (15 March 2013), the strapline was quietly dropped.
 The Weekend magazine was relaunched with issue 252 (31 March 2017) as a larger-format publication, but still carrying many of the original Venue-style listings.

-However, the distinctive Venue logo continued to be seen in printed format each Wednesday in a section of three or four pages in that day's Bristol edition of the free Metro (British newspaper), the section being headed "WHAT'S ON - The week ahead with Venue".
+However, the distinctive Venue logo continued to be seen in printed format each Wednesday in a section of three or four pages in that day's Bristol edition of the free Metro (British newspaper), the section being headed "WHAT'S ON – The week ahead with Venue".
 The Venue name still continued also on periodic publications such as Venue Festival Guide '13 and Eating Out West 2013/14, the latter title reflecting the title of the magazine's own predecessor.

 Website

 The Venue website, one of the longest-running commercial websites in the UK, was originally set up in 1995.
-Following the demise of the printed Venue magazine, the website continued to include event listings, music, theatre and comedy reviews, augmented by selected features from the Bristol Post's Weekend supplement and several of the annual guides, and included a popular free personal-advertisements section.Venue Magazine Final Post.
+Following the demise of the printed Venue magazine, the website continued to include event listings, music, theatre and comedy reviews, augmented by selected features from the Bristol Post's Weekend supplement and several of the annual guides, and included a popular free personal-advertisements section.

 The Venue website was closed by Local World at 11am on Friday 29 November 2013.
-Venue writers, photographers etc published an open letter on the site which subsequently went viral and was picked up by Buzzfeed.
+Venue writers, photographers etc. published an open letter on the site which subsequently went viral and was picked up by Buzzfeed.